chriso/redback/README.md

 - **CappedList** - A list with a fixed length
 - **FullText** - A full text index with support for stop words, stemming and basic boolean search
 - **Queue** - A simple FIFO or LIFO queue
+- **RateLimit** - Count the number of times an event occurs over an interval.
+Can be used for IP rate limiting

 *More coming soon!*